Charles River Natural Valley Storage Area: Preservation

 The Charles River Natural Valley Storage flood control project was authorized by Public Law 93-251 as a "multi-purpose" project for flood control, recreation and fish and wildlife management.
 As a result, all land was acquired to be preserved in its natural state and to prevent any alteration of natural drainage characteristics.

 The Corps is dedicated to safeguarding these natural areas as green space for flood protection, recreation, wildlife habitat and guaranteed protection of open areas.
 The Charles River must remain a legacy pass by this generation to all those that follow.

 Recreation

 The lands and waters of the Charles River Natural Valley Storage Area offer an important addition to public recreation in eastern Massachusetts.
 The lands provide needed open space for passive recreation activities such as birdwatching, hiking, canoeing, fishing and cross-country skiing.
 This is an exceptional setting for natural walking, especially during the fall foliage season when the abundant red maples show their crimson colors.

 The Massachusetts Division of Fisheries and Wildlife provides annual stocking of trout in the Charles River and its tributary brooks and rivers.
-In a region of rapid suburban growth, the Charles River Natural Valley Storage Project offers a unique opportunity for continued enjoyment of natural and recreational resources for years to come.
+In a region of rapid suburban growth, the Charles River Natural Valley Storage Project offers an opportunity for continued enjoyment of natural and recreational resources for years to come.